 Today the Malaga Inn welcomes guests to enjoy with 39 private rooms and suites, each individually designed and custom made for comfort at our Mobile, Alabama hotel.

 At present, the remaining original Carriage house is the location of many special events and weddings as well as a quaint spot for guests to enjoy breakfast or an early evening cocktail.
-Some of the secrets we still hide within in our walls are the tunnels under the West house which were used as a hiding place by Confederate soldiers during the Civil War.
+Some of the secrets we still hide within in our walls are the tunnels under the West house which the owners believe used to be a hiding place by Confederate soldiers during the Civil War.
 We are happy to offer complimentary tours of our Historic Mobile, Alabama hotel to our guests.